-What are The Basics of an Estate Plan?
+What are The Estate Planning Basics?
 What Goes in an Estate Plan?

-What are the key pieces of an estate plan?
+What are the estate planning basics?
 Do I really need an estate plan?
-What happens if I don’t do an estate plan?
-How much does it cost to do an estate plan?
+What happens if I don’t make an estate plan?
+How much does it cost to make an estate plan?
 Does an estate plan avoid probate?
 Do I need a Living Trust?

 By James L. Cunningham Jr., Esq.

-Do you need an Estate Plan?
-Believe me, if you’re even asking the question, the answer is yes.
+Do you need an Estate Plan, and what are the estate planning basics?
+Believe me, if you’re even asking the question, the answer is yes, you need one.
 In fact, I advise everyone over the age of 18 to create some form of estate plan.
+Welcome to estate planning 101!

 Think of estate planning as a safety net for the financial future of yourself and your family.
 It’s your plan for what happens after you’re gone, if you become incapacitated, when you are close to death—and much more.